-But what actually made us stop was the general collection of stuff that is Bourkes Pass it was just amazing from the Airstream Motorhome down to second hand licence plates for sale from all round the world it was a car enthusiasts dream.
+But what actually made us stop was the extensive collection of stuff that is Bourkes Pass it was just amazing from the Airstream Motorhome down to second-hand licence plates for sale from all around the world it was a car enthusiasts dream.

 It was like a visit to a free museum with stuff just piled everywhere.
-I did wonder about theft and stuff just going walkies but then realised that I am in the South Island as there in no way a place like this could exist north of the Bombay Hills.
-Almost every item had a price so if you want some thing for your shed this would be well worth a visit.
+I did wonder about theft, and stuff just going walkies but then realised that I am in the South Island as there is no way a place like this could exist north of the Bombay Hills.
+Almost every item had a price, so if you want something for your shed, this would be well worth a visit.

-Arriving into Tekapo we wanted to go and have a look at the famous church but the four tour buses and numerous vehicles in the car park put paid to that, so after a quick photo opportunity with the dog it was off to the NZMCA camp (8065) to check in for a couple of days, I will do another post on the time spent in Tekapo.
+Arriving into Tekapo, we wanted to go and have a look at the famous church.
+Still, the four tour buses and numerous vehicles in the car park put paid to that, so after a quick photo opportunity with the dog it was off to the NZMCA camp (8065) to check-in for a couple of days, I will do another post on time spent in Tekapo.

 If you would like to see all the places we have visited click here